-- > The concept of competition phenomenon;
+- The concept of competition phenomenon;

 - Competition Patterns

 - scopes of competition

-- > The economic importance of the competition phenomenon
+- Game theory and competitiveness

 2. The concept of competition

 Although Competition is one of the commonly used concepts, its definition raises a question, especially when attached to its connected term "competitiveness".